jpmorganchase/salt-ds/.changeset/fuzzy-foxes-grin.md

 ---
-"@salt-ds/ag-grid-theme": major
+"@salt-ds/ag-grid-theme": minor
 ---

-Separate static numeric and editable cell class names in salt ag-grid theme,
+Add two new cell class names in salt ag-grid theme.
+These can be used instead of `.editable-numeric-cell`

-Before:

-- `.editable-numeric-cell`

-After:

-- `.numeric-cell`
+- `.numeric-cell` used on static cells that contain numeric values
-- `.editable-cell`
+- `.editable-cell` used on editable cells